frain-dev/convoy/web/ui/website/content/docs/api.md

 # API

-This section summarizes the changes in our open API specs in each release.
+This section summarizes the changes to our Open API specs in each release.
 These are the open API specs for v0.5.x.

 [API spec v0.5.5](https://github.com/frain-dev/convoy/blob/v0.5.5/docs/v3/openapi3.json)